 Liz is certified as a Yoga Therapist through the International Association of Yoga Therapists.
 IAYT is committed to advancing yoga therapy education, training, and research, and the professional development of its members.
 IAYT recognizes the rigorous training of Certified Iyengar Yoga Teachers (CIYT) and our aligned efforts to bring – safely! – the healing art and science of yoga to all people.

 Email Liz to arrange for a yoga/meditation practice tailored to your specific needs and interests.
 Private classes and group rates are available:

 Liz studies and practices in Maine with CIYTs David Yearwood and Kim Peralta.
-Before being certified in the rigorous Iyengar system, she earned 200-hour yoga teacher certification (RYT-200).
-Liz is also deeply influenced by the Bhakti (or “devotional”) path of love and service, offering seva (“service,” aka “free”) yoga and heart meditation for those in recovery from addiction.
-She lectures and teaches on the relationship between yoga and addiction recovery at retreats and workshops around New England, including State of Maine Alternative Sentencing Program, Connecticut Community for Addiction Recovery, My Sister’s Keeper, Maine Alliance for Addiction Recovery, Crossroads/Back Cove, The Plymouth House, and The Alcyon Center.
+Before being certified in the rigorous Iyengar system, she earned 200-hour Yoga Alliance certification.
+Liz is also deeply influenced by the Bhakti (or “devotional”) path of love and service, and regularly offers seva (“service,” aka “free”) yoga and heart contemplation practices for those in recovery from addiction.
+In addition to teaching a regular schedule in Downeast Maine, Liz lectures and teaches on the relationship between yoga and addiction recovery at retreats and workshops around New England, including State of Maine Alternative Sentencing Program, Connecticut Community for Addiction Recovery, My Sister’s Keeper, Maine Alliance for Addiction Recovery, Crossroads/Back Cove, The Plymouth House, and The Alcyon Center.